The newest digital trends in the media and entertainment industry

 Media and entertainment companies have taken note.
 They see the opportunity, and they are producing ever-higher volumes of digital content to feed rising demand.
 But many are discovering that just churning out content isn’t enough as they look to adopt new strategies based on customer data.

 To better understand these emerging challenges and opportunities, Adobe and Econsultancy conducted a global survey of practitioners and leaders within the media and entertainment industry.
 The findings from this year’s report demonstrate the importance of creating a unified view of the consumer to deliver hyper-personalized experiences.

 What will ultimately make companies in the media and entertainment industry stand out against their competitors?
 The ability to innovate.

 Cutting through noise takes cutting-edge content

 With the explosion of quality on-demand content comes a multitude of ways to consume it.
-Exploring newer, more personalised ways to meet consumers on their terms rather than waiting for them to visit a website, app or social channel is crucial for staying connected.
+Exploring newer, more personalized ways to meet consumers on their terms rather than waiting for them to visit a website, app, or social channel is crucial for staying connected.

 High tech with a human touch

 As media consumption behaviors shift from simply viewing content to immersing in it, brands are focusing their attention on ways to turn audiences into active participants.
 The existing trend toward live and pre-arranged entertainment creates major engagement opportunities, supplemented by faster-running augmented reality (AR) or virtual reality (VR) technology.